m5stack/m5-docs/docs/en/quick_start/unitv/v_function.md

 ```
 #### Recognition mode setting JSON

->The above multiple identification code functions are all implemented using the same firmware.
+>The above multiple identification code functions are all implemented using the same firmware `Find Code`.
 Users can configure mode switching by sending the JSON data below.

 ```